 - Driving to elude an arrest (G.S.
 20-141.5)

 - Failure to stop at the scene of an accident (G.S.
 20-166)

-What Happens If You Don’t Go to Court for an NC Traffic Ticket?
+What Happens If You Don’t Go To Court For A North Carolina Traffic Ticket?

 If you decide not to pay your traffic ticket fine, you must resolve your case by appearing in court on the date listed on your citation.
 You can challenge the ticket and seek a more favorable outcome.

 Not paying your ticket and not going to court is called failure to appear.
 The court will issue a notice to you and the DMV stating that you did not show up to court.
 This action can have several consequences.
 The DMV can suspend your driver’s license until you pay the fine or appear in court.
 You may be ordered to pay an additional fee if you are found guilty of the traffic violation.
 In severe cases, failure to appear can result in the court issuing a warrant for your arrest.